renesas-rz/meta-renesas-ai/README.md

 SWAP_SIZE = "512"
 ```

-**meta-rzg2 patch for RZ/G2L BSP**
+**meta-rzg2 patches for RZ/G2L BSP**
-There is a bug in the RZ/G2L BSP where a BBMASK for the recipes-debian directory
+There is a bug when trying to build the SDK for core-image-qt images.
-isn't formatted correctly.

-This is fixed by applying *patches/meta-rzg2/dunfell-rzg2l/0001-cip-core.inc-Fix-recipes-debian-BBMASK.patch*.
+This is fixed by applying *patches/meta-rzg2/dunfell-rzg2l/0001-Enable-RZ-G2L-Qt-SDK-builds.patch*.

 ```
 cd meta-rzg2
-git am ../meta-renesas-ai/patches/meta-rzg2/dunfell-rzg2l/0001-cip-core.inc-Fix-recipes-debian-BBMASK.patch
+git am ../meta-renesas-ai/patches/meta-rzg2/dunfell-rzg2l/0001-Enable-RZ-G2L-Qt-SDK-builds.patch
 ```

 This only needs to be done when building for the *smarc-rzg2l* platform.